-Peruvian main courses are enormously varied in flavors and colors reflecting the native heritage, the three main geographical areas and of course the merging of traditional with foreign cooking styles from immigrants.
+Peruvian main courses are enormously varied in flavors and colors reflecting the native heritage, the three main geographical areas, and of course the merging of traditional with foreign cooking styles from immigrants.
 As each region in Peru is distinct in its flora and fauna, each local cuisine adapts to the natural resources available and present foreign influences.
 Below find a few main courses that can be found in Lima around every corner.
-While some are typical for the Peruvian coastal region others clearly show the influences of other regions.
+While some are typical for the Peruvian coastal region, others clearly show the influences of other regions.

 Aji de Gallina, a spicy chicken stew, is a popular Peruvian dish especially on Lima's "cold" winter days.
 Aji de Gallina consists of thin chicken strips served in a savory creamy yellow sauce made of milk, bread, parmesan cheese, yellow Peruvian chilies (aji amarillo), garlic, pecans or walnuts.

 Papa Rellena is a traditional croquette filled with a spicy ground beef mixture.
 Ground beef is stir-fried with onions, tomatoes, garlic, cumin, garlic and paprika.
 Hard boiled eggs and black olives are added.
-Mashed potatoes are molded around a center of the meat mixture and formed like a potatoes.

 Tacu Tacu was invented by African slaves that worked on the haciendas during Colonial times using leftovers to make a hearty and substantial meal.
 A mixture of rice, beans, bacon, onions and spices is formed to a thick pancake and stir-fried.
-It's either served as a meal for itself or with a steak, fried banana and topped with a fried egg.